Codestz/rn-tosty/docs/docs/getting-started/why-rn-tosty.md

 **What happens:**

 1. Loading toast appears instantly with beautiful animation
-2. Progress bar shows users something is happening
-3. Seamlessly transitions to success or error state
+2. Seamlessly transitions to success or error state
-4. All with type-safe TypeScript support
+3. All with type-safe TypeScript support

 ### 🎯 **Performance That Matters**